JimInCA/nxp-uac-audio-2.0-driver/README.md

 ## Test Setup

 The following table lists the wiring required for this setup.
-For reference, I'v included the color of the hookup wires that I used in the photo above to connect the LPCXpresso43S67 to the Audio Breakout board.
-Please be aware that the two SparkFun I2S Audio Brakout boards are wired in parallel.
+For reference, I'v included the color of the hookup wires that I used to connect the LPCXpresso43S67 to the Audio Breakout board in the photo above.
+Please be aware that the two SparkFun I2S Audio Breakout boards are wired in parallel.

 LPCXpresso43S67 | Audio Breakout | Hookup Wire Color
 --------------- | -------------- | -----------------